Mekhlabhishek/Test1/book/chapter-3.md

 browserName: 'chrome'
 ```

-For this course we will be using Chrome browser and not FireFox.
+For this course, we will be using the Chrome browser and not FireFox.

 3. Setting for running specs synchronously